Qlam77/Catalog/README.md

-# Catalog
+# Catalog Creation Tool for MS Word
-Creates a catalog in MS Word
+Utilizes VBA Macros to create a catalog in MS Word